 Canada has eased its restrictions for domestic travel.
 An interprovincial travel bubble has emerged within Nova Scotia, New Brunswick, Prince Edward Island, Newfoundland, and Labrador.
-For a quick-and-easy way to keep updated on ever-changing travel restrictions due to COVID-19, check out our free guide before embarking on your weekend trip.
+Remember to check travel restrictions before embarking on your weekend trip.
 Be safe and have fun!

 The national park is host to countless activities that are great for fun with family and friends.
 Think hiking trails, boat tours, and mountain climbing in the summer, and ice skating, ski touring, and tobogganing in the winter!
 One of the most popular activities that many travelers come to Gros Morne National Park for is camping.
 We’ve put together the perfect weekend camping trip guide, so pack your bags and let’s get started!

 Camping in the national park has reopened in phases to ensure that the park abides by health and safety regulations.
 Online reservations can be made from June 28, 2020, for certain front-country campgrounds.
 Refer to the Gros Morne National Park COVID-19 Page for the most up-to-date information before you visit the park.

 To reserve a campsite, or if you have questions or concerns regarding campsite reservations:

 - Call toll-free 1–877–737–3783 (7 am – 7 pm NT) in North America

 - TTY 1–866–787–6221 in North America